mls-m5/medit/README.md

 - [x] Highlighting does not update with timer (only when pressing key)
 - [ ] Really want "rename_file" functionality
 - [x] Also really want that the locator updates when there is changes to files
+- [ ] Scroll-bar to show location in file
+- [ ] Sometimes selection is active when not in visual mode.
+For example when pasing (maybe when pasting in visual mode or normal mode)
+      - [ ] Fix that
+      - [ ] Make so that changing mode and pressing escape always resets selection
+- [ ] When trying to build and the build directory does not exist, it does not continue.
+Ask if the user wants to create the directory
+- [ ] .medit.json does not reload when changed.
+Fix that
+- [ ] Maybe sessions that reopens files when project is closed
+- [ ] Build before running

+## Bugs
+- [ ] When open a file where there is no projec/.git, the program freezes
+- [ ] Segmentation fault when using goto symbol on std::numeric::pi

 ## Requirements